arloft/Mobitrice--cockatrice-mobile/README.md

 Unknown.
 The initial concept design of the most basic game features is needed; I'm a little way through that part.
 Other parts need to be designed such as login, connecting to a server, lobby actions, chat, friends list, etc. It's a *long* list.
 When should you expect a version of Cockatrice for your phone?
 Not soon, but at least the wheels are in (slow) motion.

-**More**
+**More…**
-This repo is more an aggregator of ideas, concepts, wireframes, and documents I'm building for this project.
-I have no control over whether these are made into a real application, that's up to the official [Cockatrice dev team](https://cockatrice.github.io)
+This repo is an aggregator of ideas, concepts, wireframes, and documents I'm building for this project.
+I have no control over whether these are made into a real application, that's up to the official [Cockatrice dev team](https://cockatrice.github.io).

 **Interactive UX Concepts**
 [Mobitrice Concepts](https://scratch.mit.edu/studios/25119302/)